Visa Guide to central asia

 You can apply for an e-visa or you can also get a visa on arrival at the Manas International Airport.
 This option applies to citizens of the following countries: Albania, Argentina, Cyprus, Indonesia, Bulgaria, Brazil, Israel, the Philippines, Macedonia, Chile, Montenegro, Oman, Serbia, Venezuela, Thailand, Romania, Mexico, San Marino and the Republic of South Africa.

-Tajikistan – Electronic Visa by Email within 2 days
+Tajikistan – Electronic Visa by Email within a Week

 The visa-free regime for Tajikistan applies only to citizens of nine, mostly CIS, countries: Azerbaijan, Armenia, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia and Ukraine.